timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈19:35 mark in this video, while serving as a JR, I believe I initiated what was a slightly early call-off for my Jammer, who had lead Jammer status.
+        - At the ≈19:35 mark in this video, while serving as a JR, I believe I initiated what was a slightly early call-off for my Jammer, who had Lead Jammer status.

     === "Outcome :material-cursor-default-click:"